Best Non-Alcoholic Drinks Guide: Wine, Beer, and Spirits

 The best non-alcoholic drinks are served without headaches, hangovers, or excessive calories.
-In reaction to a recent survey that stated the biggest barrier to non-alcoholic drinks adoption is taste, we thought it best to rewrite the history books and compile a host of our favourite non-alcoholic drinks.
-The lists below include everything from wine to whiskey, so what are we waiting for?
-Let’s check out our lists of the best non-alcoholic drinks that you need to try.
+They’re rewriting the history books for Australia’s drinking culture and we’ve compiled a list of our favourite non-alcoholic drinks by type below.
+The lists below include everything from wine to whiskey, so what are you waiting for?
+Check out our list of the best non-alcoholic drinks that you need to try.

 We recently broke down data collected by Bricklane Brewing that surveyed a wide range of Aussies to dissect the reason behind the increasing number of non-alcoholic drink options.
 Some of the most interesting stats can be found by reading the article in full below, but the headline fact is this; 71 per cent of Australians surveyed between 18-34 think their NoLo consumption will go up, while 68 per cent of this age group would encourage friends and family to drink NoLo beverages.